As a 501c(4), we use our resources to affect policy change, pushing for animal welfare reform at the local, state and federal levels.

 Join the movement!
-Become an advocate for the animals, whether it's by speaking up to you representatives by making calls, writing letters, or sending out tweets, or by showing up at city hall for a march.
+Become an advocate for the animals, whether it's by speaking up to you representatives by making calls, writing letters, or sending out tweets, or by showing up for a rally.
 If you want to help pass laws for the animals, we need you.
 Get on our mailing list and follow us on social media to stay updated.
-[Click here] to find out who your representatives are.
+Find your representatives here.

 We are powered by people like you.
 Sign up to hear about volunteer opportunities below, and find out different ways to support our initiatives and get involved.

 Make a Donation

 All donations go directly to the change we seek to implement, with no board member receiving salary or compensation for time spent - we believe that those within our structure place the values of single lives above all else.